cars10/vue-static-terminal/README.md

 ## API

-The component accepts the following three props with the following attributes:
+The component accepts the following three props with the following attributes.
 None of these are required.
 All attributes can contain html entities.

 ### header